 Learn more: www.katieholten.com

-During her residency at Camargo, Katie Holten will further develop her Stone Alphabet project, an attempt to create a language beyond the human.
+During her residency at Camargo, Katie Holten further developed her Stone Alphabet project, an attempt to create a language beyond the human.
 A member of Generation Anthropocene, Holten believes there is a vital need for pioneering research to visualise and help solve the challenges affecting interconnected systems of society and ecosystems.
 Drawing is Holten’s tool.
-She will attempt to draw out an "unconscious alphabet" from the Karst landscape of the Calanques.
+She attempted to draw out an "unconscious alphabet" from the Karst landscape of the Calanques.
 Stones leak layers of infinite knowledge.
-Reading and writing the stones, Holten will return to earliest forms of human communication, drawing out history, stories, lines, and letters.
+Reading and writing the stones, Holten returned to earliest forms of human communication, drawing out history, stories, lines, and letters.

 Katie Holten was in residency at Camargo in January-February 2018.